 Click to expand each section of the FAQ.

-For Fall 2013 Boulder Evening Full Session and Session 1 and Independent Learning Sessions IL 3, IL4, and IL 1 tuition is due September 25.
-For Boulder Evening Session 2 and Independent Learning IL 2 tuition is due November 4.
+For Spring 2014 Boulder Evening Full Session and Session 1 and Independent Learning Sessions IL 3, IL4, and IL 1 tuition is due February 5.
+For Boulder Evening Session 2 and Independent Learning IL 2 tuition is due April 2.

 No. Continuing Education tuition is separate from main campus tuition.

-You can contact the IT Service Center at 303-735-HELP (303-735-4357) or stop by their office on the first floor of the Telecommunications Center on 18th Street on the Boulder campus.
+You can contact the IT Service Center at 303-735-HELP (303-735-4357) or stop by their office on the first floor of the Technology Learning Center on 18th Street on the Boulder campus.

 You can change your address by logging on to MyCUInfo.
 Changing your address via MyCUInfo will change/update it for all university offices except Wardenburg Health Center, the University Libraries, and the payroll office.